noobhacker/TechnicalAssessment/README.md

 as long as decoupling techniques are introduce to make code more testable, it is not having too much abstraction layers.

 Core = isolated from infrastructure like rest server and database.

+NotModified when cant find email/feature, if connection issues goes to internal server error, if value is same then update anyway